CAST-genomics/haptools/docs/formats/haplotypes.rst

 Updates to the header lines in the specification.
 See `PR #80 <https://github.com/gymrek-lab/haptools/pull/80>`_.

 We've created a new type of metadata line for specifying the "order" of the extra fields in each line.
-Previously, the order was inferred from the order of the extra-field declarations in the header.
+In the absence of this metadata line, the extra fields will be assumed to appear in the order of the extra-field declarations in the header.
 Unfortunately, sorting can change that.
 By specifying the order of the extra fields up-front, you can ensure that the file will be parsed the same regardless of whether it is sorted.

+In addition, we now allow you to have additional extra fields besides the ones that are used by the specific tool you are using.
+For example, the ``transform`` subcommand used to complain if it found any extra fields in your ``.hap`` file.
+But now, it will gracefully ignore those extra fields and load only the fields that it might need.

-If your ``.hap`` file does not have any extra fields, you can safely bump the version number without changing the file.
+If your ``.hap`` file does not have any extra fields, you can safely bump the version number without changing the rest of your file.

 v0.0.1
 ------